The Book 4th edition

 completely invalid.
 Many beliefs become part of the emotional

-become very hard to shift.
+beliefs become very hard to shift.
+Even if information is

-to reject it if the information is too advanced or if it
+scientific, we initially tend to reject it if the information

-far ahead of our existing knowledge especially if the information
+threshold’ by being too far ahead of our existing

-history, culture, values and tradition.
+values and tradition.

 Repeatedly, we have had to adjust our beliefs and value

-systems to accommodate scientific marvels such as man walking
+systems to accommodate scientific marvels, such as man walking

 on the moon and spectacular space explorations.
 Similarly,